Bonnie Rochman's The Gene Machine and Mark O'Connell's To Be a Machine, reviewed: Matters of life and death

 Yet, Rochman’s text in particular serves as a reminder that tech is at its most (literally) vital when focused on the question of suffering.
 The Gene Machine tries to answer the questions raised now that we are gaining the ability to not just recognize genetic conditions in the womb, but also prevent, or even fix them, in utero.
 One example: Tay-Sachs is a disease that results in slow nerve degeneration in babies, with the vast majority of sufferers not living past the age of four.
 The implementation of a comprehensive screening program, however, means the disease can be recognized in fetuses, offering the choice of an abortion to prevent what would otherwise objectively be a brutal, cruelly short life.

 The same techniques that allow a person’s genes to be mapped, however, also allow for uncovering less black-and-white conditions – among them, the BRCA1 mutation, made famous by Angelina Jolie, which radically increases the chance of breast and ovarian cancer.
-While that may seem like an unequivocal good, the fact that gene-carriers have a 50 per cent chance of developing the disease raises a complicated set of questions: Do genetic counsellors tell young children or adolescents if they have the mutation, leaving the spectre of cancer to loom above their lives?
+While that may seem like an unequivocal good, the fact that gene-carriers have a 50-per-cent chance of developing the disease raises a complicated set of questions: Do genetic counsellors tell young children or adolescents if they have the mutation, leaving the spectre of cancer to loom above their lives?
 Or not?
 Making matters more complicated is that current genetic techniques can detail many mutations or missing genes, but not what the precise effect will be.
 A standard genetic sequence will reveal no end of ambiguous data, as in Rochman’s tale of Daniel, a four-year-old boy whose parents were informed of a genetic anomaly but not what the consequences might be.
 They have spent the length of his short life racked with anxiety, hovering over their child, wishing no one had ever told them.

 The genetic revolution has thus led to the strange scenario in which we have too much information and that somehow still isn’t enough – which is about as fitting a description of our era as you’ll find.
 Mark O’Connell, in funny, reflective prose, finds in the transhumanists a desire to exceed these very limits – of the capacity for thought, of death, of the body.
 Travelling across America, the Irish writer encounters a slew of oddball characters, many of them blisteringly intelligent, whom all wish to collapse the distinction between person and machine.
 Some wish to augment human intelligence with implants, while others have already implanted sensors in themselves (without anesthetic).
-Some wish to cheat death by either cryogenically freezing people with a plan to reanimate them at some future point, or by reversing aging; others wish to escape bodies entirely by uploading human consciousness to a network, or into a robot.
+Some wish to cheat death by either cryogenically freezing people with a plan to reanimate them at some future point, or by reversing aging; others wish to escape bodies entirely by uploading human consciousness to a network or into a robot.

 If it all sounds far-fetched, that’s because it mostly is.
 While bionic limbs and auditory or even ocular implants are either here or coming soon, increasing intelligence or putting a mind into a microchip may well be impossible.
 As O’Connell argues, in trying to escape the limits of bodies, transhumanists return to an old type of thinking: the Cartesian idea that the mind and body are in fact distinct things.